top of page

 Pros and Cons

 Claude stands out for its ability to produce quality writing and handle a variety of copyediting and content editing tasks competently.
 Anthropic, the company behind Claude, emphasizes ethical AI development, which is a big reason some people prefer to use it.
-It also comes with data privacy built into the system automatically, where ChatGPT requires users of most plans to opt into data security measures.
+It also comes with data privacy built into the system automatically, where ChatGPT requires users of individual plans to opt into data security measures.
 Another major plus when comparing Claude to ChatGPT is that Claude has stricter guardrails that make it less prone to hallucinations than ChatGPT.

 Pricing